A resolution introduced by Representative Steve Israel Highlighting Less Cancer’s Efforts to Bring Attention to Cancer Prevention

 Charlie Dent has served Pennsylvania’s 15th District since 2005.
 Congressman Dent was chosen to be the Chairman of the House Appropriations Subcommittee on Military Construction and Veterans Affairs and named Chairman of the House Ethics Committee.

 Congressman Steve Israel While speaking to the House Democratic Caucus, former President Bill Clinton called Congressman Israel “one of the most thoughtful people in the House of Representatives.”
 Israel serves on the House Cancer Caucus and is known as a relentless advocate for middle-class families and veterans.

 Margaret I. Cuomo, M.D.
-Moderator and Curator of Medical and Scientific Content; Less Cancer Board Member
+Moderator; Less Cancer Board Member

 Justine Almada is executive director and co-founder of The HPV and Anal Cancer Foundation.
 She advocates for prevention, new treatments, and patient support.